 The Ministry of the Interior is responsible for drafting legislation on migration.
 It also guides and develops the immigration administration, and is responsible for the performance management of the Finnish Immigration Service.
-The aim is to develop a more forward-looking migration policy and managed migration, and to make Finland a safe and open country, where everyone can find a role to play.
+The aim is to ensure that immigration is well-managed and socially sustainable, and to make Finland a safe and open country, where everyone can find a role to play.

 Agencies and responsibilities »